 Looking to design your own iOS app, but not sure what programming language to learn?

 You’ve started with the right question.

-You see, not all languages are created equal, and the results you get are determined in large part by the framework you choose to use.
+You see, not all programming languages are created equal, and the results you get are determined in large part by the framework you choose to use.

-In this article, I’ll explain exactly what language options you have for coding iOS apps.
+In this article, I’ll explain exactly what programming language options you have for coding iOS apps.
 We’ll look at the ups and downs of programming in those languages, and resources for learning them.

 Finally, we’ll cover strategies you can use to skyrocket your learning speed and get your app to market in record time.

 Think about your app costs.
 But first, we need to consider a basic question.
 You see, the “best” iOS programming language to learn depends entirely on the goals you’ve set forth for your app.

 So let’s start there: does your app even require you to learn how to code?